 I’ve learned a few lessons this year from the first week of middle school that have impacted me well.
 Funny enough, I attended the same exact middle school my kids go to, so for me… it’s very personal and very familiar.
 I’ve become very in-tuned over the last 3 weeks to my tweens and soaking in all the conversation because I want to and truthfully, I feel like I need to – just so I know what’s going on.

 1. I’ve learned that when you’re in middle school you really start to crave independence.
 You want to go off and do things with your friends and feel be a “big kid.”
-Tough part is that you’re not exactly “big” in middle school, but you’re older and letting more and more is something that parents seem to do.
+The tough part is that you’re not exactly “big” in middle school, but you’re older and getting more and more is something that parents seem to do.

 2. I’ve learned that the friends you start to really make and create connections with in middle school are (most likely) the same kinds of friends you’ll have throughout high school, too.
 I’ve seen many groups of kids throughout my life go on from middle school to high school together.
 I really love that my kids have seemed to pick a great group of kids right now that I hope they continue to be really good friends with throughout.